-All this can be done either with the CCGX in front of you - or from anywhere in the world using an internet connection, together with the VictonConnect application.
+All this can be done either with the CCGX in front of you - or from anywhere in the world using an internet connection on the VRM Website

 All the information in this manual refers to the latest software.
 Your device will update itself to the latest version automatically.
 Check our blog posts to see that your device has the latest firmware:https://www.victronenergy.com/blog/category/firmware-software/